What parents need to know

-Parents need to know that this first novel by the popular rapper 50 Cent is loosely based on his own experience and contains many references to bullying and sexual orientation.
+Parents need to know that Playground, the first novel by the popular rapper 50 Cent, is loosely based on his own experience and contains many references to bullying and sexual orientation.
 There is quite a bit of foul language and several instances of children being insubordinate or disrespectful to parents and other adult authority figures.
 This book shows the kinds of forces that create bullies and very even handedly shows its central figure, Butterball, being bullied and bullying others.

 What's the story?

 Thirteen-year-old Butterball has very few friends at his new junior high school.
 He feels out of place, socially awkward, and is teased or ignored by many of his peers.
 His mother and father have separated and he blames her for everything that's going wrong in his life while elevating his irresponsible, verbally abusive father to hero status.
 Everything begins to change when Butterball attacks his one of his only friends, Maurice, and brutally beats him on the playground, fearing that Maurice had told people about his mother's lesbian partner, Evelyn.
 Now, he's meeting with a therapist every week and being forced to own up to and work out his feelings, so they can get to the bottom of why he would do such a thing.
 Butterball is also dealing with his new status at school -- as a bully, rather than just a \"nerdy kid\" -- and trying to find the best way to get next to a very friendly, very pretty girl he likes at school.
 What direction will Butterball's life ultimately take?
 Will he live the rest of his life as a superhero or a villain?